DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-12-19-edit-title.md

 An iteration on [the initial design](/publish-teacher-training-courses/new-course-2#customise-title) which:

 - tries out moving the title change to the end of the wizard
-- adds guidance on titles that are/aren’t allowed
+- adds guidance on titles that are/are not allowed

 ## User research